HACCP Compliance in the Food Industry

 HACCP is such an important part of a safe and healthy food industry that the FDA and many local authorities require any businesses handling food to implement their own HACCP program and strictly comply with it.
 As a very effective tool in ensuring both your customers and your company stay healthy, it’s easy to see why.

 To help your business take steps toward compliance, we’ve prepared this infographic guide.
 Read on to find out how HACCP affects you.
-For more information on how Prudential Overall Supply helps enable safety in the food industry, call us at (800) 767-5536 today!
+For more information on how Prudential Overall Supply helps enable safety in the food industry, contact us at (800) 767-5536 today!